f32c/f32c/README.md

 # f32c

 f32c is a retargetable 32-bit scalar pipelined processor core which can execute subsets of either RISC-V or MIPS instruction sets.
 It is implemented in parametrized VHDL which permits synthesis with different area / speed tradeoffs, and includes a branch predictor, exception handling control block, and optional direct-mapped caches.

-There is no MMU.
+In synthetic integer benchmarks the core yields 1.63 DMIPS/Mhz and 2.66 CoreMark/MHz.
+A performance-tuned f32c SoC which includes a timer and a UART occupies only 1048 6-input LUTs, while still being able to execute gcc-generated code when synthesized in the most compact configuration which consumes just 697 LUTs (649 logic plus 48 memory).

 Configurable options include:

 ```